 If you are looking to upgrade to wider tires just be aware that your bike will have limitations on how wide your tyres can be due to clearance of the fork and around the frame.
 Best to check with one of our friendly bike technicians first.

 Tread pattern is also an important factor.
 If you ride with a knobby style tyre but spend most of your time on roads, it may be worth considering swapping to what's called a semi-slick.
 This will not only improve your comfort but also reduce your rolling resistance.

 What if you’re looking to add just a little bit of comfort to your beloved eBike and only have a small budget.
 Here are some little add-ons and accessories that are well worth investing in:

 Back to 'buts' again haha...Saddles are a very individual thing.

 Women tend to have wider sit bones and therefore require a wider platform at the back.
 Men on the other hand tend to have narrower sit bones and will therefore find a narrow platform more comfortable.

-The nose at the front can also be quite important so as to avoid irritation in 'sensitive areas.'
+The length of the nose at the front can also be quite important.

 Our suggestion is to ride with the one that comes with the ebike for a period and then decide if it needs changing as there is always a period of familiarisation required with saddles anyway.